dmtrKovalenko/cypress-real-events/README.md

 - `Optional` **position**: "topLeft" | "top" | "topRight" | "left"  | "center" | "right" | "bottomLeft" | "bottom" | "bottomRight"
 - `Optional` **scrollBehavior**: "center" | "top" | "bottom" | "nearest" | false

+## FAQ

+1. Why `.realHover` hovering state does not show in the visual regression services?

+Unforunately, visual regression services like Happo and Percy does not solve this issue.
+Thier architecture is based on saving dom snapshot, not the screenshot and then rendering the snapshot on thier machines.
+It means that hover and focus state will be lost if it won't be serialized manually.

+In fact it means that if you will use plain `cy.screenshot` it will render screenshot with hovering state because using browser itself to make a screenshot.
+Testing hovering state is possible with, for example, [Visual Regression Tracker](https://github.com/Visual-Regression-Tracker/Visual-Regression-Tracker) and [cypress-image-snapshot](https://github.com/jaredpalmer/cypress-image-snapshot).

 ## UX

 One problem of the real native system events I need to mention – you will not get an error message if the event wasn't produced.
 Similar to selenium or playwright – if a javascript event was not fired you will not get a comprehensive error message.